Updated August 2026

 Credit consumption can be opaque.
 If you over-rely on Raya, the 4,000-credit pool on Core depletes faster than you'd expect.
 We'd like to see clearer per-action credit pricing on the public site, and the in-product usage UX could be more prominent.

-The trial auto-converts.
-Trials that auto-bill are a known pattern, but worth flagging: if you let day 7 lapse you'll see a $159 charge.
-Set a calendar reminder when you start.
+The paid trial auto-converts.
+Trials that auto-bill are a known pattern, but worth flagging: Atria's help docs say an uncancelled trial rolls straight into a paid plan, so if you let day 7 lapse on a Core trial you'll see a $159 charge.
+Set a calendar reminder when you start, or use the no-card free signup instead, which as of August 2026 includes 1,000 credits and does not ask for a card.

 Atria vs alternatives